Argentina's missing submarine: What we know

 What could have happened?

-The vessel could have suffered some sort of "catastrophic failure," Reed says.
+The vessel could have suffered some sort of "catastrophic failure," Reed said.

-But, he adds, it "could be something minor that has caused them to either be hung up somewhere or they are on the bottom."
+But, he added, it also "could be something minor that has caused them to either be hung up somewhere or they are on the bottom."

+The country's naval spokesman, Galeazzi, said the captain of the San Juan reported a "failure" in the vessel's battery system shortly before it disappeared.

+After the captain reported the sub had experienced a "short circuit," he was told to "change course and return to Mar del Plata," said Galeazzi, speaking from the naval base in Mar de Plata.
+This type of damage is considered routine and the vessel's crew was reported safe, he added.

+The navy had one more communication with the captain before the sub went missing, said Galeazzi, who did not mention the content of that final communication.

-As the San Juan is a diesel submarine, not a nuclear-powered one, "it has a limited life underwater," Reed says.
+Because the San Juan is a diesel submarine, not a nuclear-powered one, "it has a limited life underwater," Reed said.

-While submarines of this size and class can stay at sea for around a month, "that doesn't mean they have 30 days underwater.
+Time is ticking for the 44 submariners on board.
+While submarines of this size and class can stay at sea for around a month, that doesn't mean they have 30 days underwater.

-If it has sunk but is still intact, they will have about a week to 10 days of oxygen, Peter Layton, a visiting fellow at the Griffith Asia Institute, Griffith University, in Australia says.
+If it had sunk but is still intact, the crew will have about a week to 10 days of oxygen, said Peter Layton, a visiting fellow at the Griffith Asia Institute at Griffith University, in Australia.

 How often would the crew usually be in contact?